Ethan1709/HTB_labs/Easy/Chemistry.md

 After checking the home directory it seems that we need to find a way to get to user rosa first.
 So we need to find her creds somwhere in the server.
 My experience tells me to always check the DB first!

-Found something interesting in the instance directory:
+Found something interesting in the instance directory :

 <img width="1071" alt="Screenshot 2024-10-29 at 19 21 45" src="https://github.com/user-attachments/assets/e5b15e16-8b3f-4d6a-95cb-ff6ce1bfa66d">

-Ok so we literally have the db that stores each user that creates an account:
+Ok so we literally have the db that stores each user that creates an account :

 <img width="1089" alt="Screenshot 2024-10-29 at 19 23 00" src="https://github.com/user-attachments/assets/57eec8b0-8bf4-430f-863c-7bde581bd5d2">

 At first it looks like a big mess but if look closer we can disntiguish each user associated with it's password hashed.
-Let's search for rosa:
+Let's search for rosa :

 <img width="1078" alt="Screenshot 2024-10-29 at 19 27 20" src="https://github.com/user-attachments/assets/418b9417-c3e1-4d9a-a31d-caf13ad83820">